-As a teacher, my ultimate hope is that students develop the will to act autonomously, and, above all, to articulate their own demands for knowledge and practical experience as opposed to simply meeting expectations.
-My classrooms therefore foster skills for self-governance, collaboration and collegiality.
-True, classrooms can be psychically charged spaces.
-In responding to the unpredictability of leading a classroom, I believe my first responsibility as an instructor is to initiate dialogue as an end in itself.
-Lecturing as a form of storytelling with the aim of active listening is one part of this equation.
-Another, however, is inviting students to participate in conversations and to draw from their own knowledge base.
+My primary aim as a course instructor is for students to develop the will to act autonomously, and to articulate demands for knowledge and practical experience as opposed to simply meeting expectations.
+To that end, my classrooms foster skills for self-governance, collaboration, and collegiality.
+Responding to the unpredictability and psychically charged space of a classroom, I believe my first task as an instructor is to initiate dialogue as an end-in-itself.
+Lecturing as a genre of storytelling that aims to foster engaged listening is one part of this equation.
+Another, however, is inviting students to participate in conversations and to experiment by drawing from their own knowledge base.
 To carry out both of these tasks simultaneously, my teaching style involves frequently asking questions and staging provocations with the aim of giving students an opportunity to engage.
 Providing this opportunity is my ultimate goal whether the class includes 12 students or 200.
 Verbal contributions allow me to rephrase the student’s thought by connecting to a larger discursive field.
 If I achieve this goal with any degree of success, the student will leave feeling empowered.